 It’s been nearly 4 weeks since Mosby came to my home and he has improved with me but is still not comfortable with meeting new people and he may never be.
 He has met the adult family members of mine but he was too terrified to even look at them.
 When they moved around the room he was very scared and barked at them.

 Over time he learned the routine in my home.
 He has been allowed to sleep in my bed at night to help him become more comfortable being close to me.
 He also will sleep in a crate at night.
 He walks on a leash but really must have a very secure fenced yard because if he got loose, he would run and get lost very quickly.
 He is a bit of a resource guarder when he is sitting in my lap when my other dogs come near.
 He does correct if you tell him “no” and deny him that lap he is guarding by putting him on the floor.
-He has been chasing the resident cats so he would be best in a cat-free home.
 He can be a bit bossy with the other little dogs and the giant dog in his foster home by chasing them and barking at them.
 Again, he does correct if he is told “no” when he misbehaves.
 Surprisingly, Mosby has done very well with his house training, but that does not guarantee that he will not have accidents in his new home.

 Mosby is going to be a project dog to gain his trust in his new home.
 He may never get over his fear of strangers and his family will need to expose him very gently to new situations.
 He has become comfortable after 4 weeks here but he still will skitter away if I move too quickly towards him.
 If you are one that has lots of visitors to your home, Mosby wouldn’t a good candidate for your home.